In a fact-challenged era, will public access to federal data be the next casualty?

 But Obama also took some steps to increase transparency, including establishing a web-based log of visitors to the White House.
 That log allowed journalists and others to track lobbying at the White House, including links between the Obama administration and the pharmaceutical industry.

 They’re still available at the Obama White House archive, but only on zip files that are difficult to download and analyze.
-As of the end of the business day Friday, the Trump administration had not built a webpage with information about recent visitors to the White House, although it has said it will post such records “on an ongoing basis, once they become available.”
+As of Thursday, the Trump administration had not built a webpage with information about recent visitors to the White House, although it has said it will post such records “on an ongoing basis, once they become available.”

 Other information of interest also has disappeared.
 The phone book for employees at the U.S. Department of Energy has been removed from DOE’s website.
 Several federal websites have been altered to eliminate or tone down evidence linking human activities to global climate change, according to the Environmental Data and Governance Initiative, a group that has been tracking changes in federal and state websites.